-Except, of course, Shakespeare would be able to adapt it so that the preceding premise – your beauty will be immortal – would not be lost.
-It would have been interesting to see what he would have done with the format in an alternate history.
+Except, of course, Shakespeare would write something better than my cruel attempt which chopped off his premise – your beauty will be immortal.2 It would have been interesting to see what he would have done with the format in an alternate history.

-Some of the things that make good haiku are ‘cuts,’ the already mentioned season words (at least for traditional haiku), ‘freshness’ (run-on sentences stating something banal or obvious are boring) and honesty.
+Some of the things that make good haiku are the already mentioned season words (at least for traditional haiku), ‘freshness’ (run-on sentences stating something banal or obvious are boring), honesty, and ‘cutting’ words.

-The cuts are a key aspect of haiku because they define the inner structure of the poem but their importance is often overshadowed by counting of the syllables, which is an outward consideration.
+The ‘cuts’ are a key aspect of haiku because they form the inner, two-part, structure of the poem.
 There are often two distinct ideas or images in a haiku with a jump between them.
-Japanese language has several ‘cutting words’ that can suggest different relations.
+Japanese language has several ‘cutting’ words (kireji) that can suggest different relations.
 In English, these are either left implied or represented by punctuation marks.
+Outside of Japanese, their importance is therefore usually overshadowed by counting of the syllables, which is an outward consideration.

-The last ingredient I listed was honesty, and I am using the term quite broadly: It means that haiku should be about something that the poet has really observed, not something he or she made up.
+The other listed ingredient is honesty.
+I am using the term quite broadly: It means that haiku should be about something that the poet has really observed, not something he or she made up.
 It also means that the writer should stop short of telling the reader what to think, how to feel or what conclusions he should draw.

 Does that mean that haiku cannot be personal or convey feelings?
-Of course not, they just go about it in a very honest and simple way; not venturing far from what can be perceived with the senses.
+Of course not, they just go about it in a very direct and simple way, while not venturing away from what can be perceived with the senses.

-Where other works of literature can span seven volumes (I haven’t read Harry Potter but so I hear), haiku have around seven words, start to finish.
+Where other works of literature can span seven volumes (Harry Potter), haiku have around seven words, start to finish.
 This makes the genre very easy to explore, especially with many great examples available online.
 If you feel so inclined, the Haiku Society of America or their facebook page is not a bad place to start.

 tempt the old cat,